DanieleDidino/how_much_do_i_sleep/README.md

 Click [here](https://public.tableau.com/app/profile/daniele.didino/viz/HowmuchdidIsleepinthepastmonths/Dashboard12) or on the figure to start exploring the interactive dashboard!

 I used this Dashboard to see how much I sleep every night since my newborn was born.
 I also added his sleeping and feeding patterns.
-The goal is to one day get back to sleeping 8 hours...
-I don't know how long it will take.
-Probably a couple of years.
-We'll see.
+The goal is to one day get back to sleeping 8 hours!

 ## Dashboard Features